g0tmk/dotfiles-linux/README.md

 #### TODO:
+- replace middle-click paste with something better.
+It is too easy to accidentally triple-tap with the touchpad and dump a block of text at the cursor.
+Step 1 is disable middle click with touchpad, then step 2 is merge the x-selection and the standard clipboard with some kind of app or maybe even a custom shortcut with an intelligent paste (or Ctrl+V for one, Ctrl+Shift+V for another).
+Should google how others have solved this problem.
+- add sublime text 4 themes and colorscheme.
+Config is saved already
 - replace DynNetwork plugin in xmobar with a new xmobar_network.py file.
   - allow minimum units with `--smallestunit K`
   - option to use shorter units (K instead of K/s) with `--shortunits True`